Please consult these resources before and during the enrollment process for your IFR program:

 Getting Ready for Your Field School

-Students wishing to take part in an IFR field school must agree to take precautions to limit COVID-19 exposure prior to and while traveling to their program using the following practices, as well as any others that a student deems appropriate:
+We strongly recommend that IFR students follow these practices to help limit exposure to COVID-19 and other illnesses prior to and while traveling to their program, as well as any others that a student deems appropriate:

-1. Wear a mask in public and when traveling (planes, trains, buses, taxis, etc.)
+1. Wear an N-95 or surgical mask while traveling to the program and while using public transportation (planes, trains, buses, taxis, etc.)

 Equipment

-Students will need to bring sufficient PPE (Personal Protective Equipment) for travel to and from the field school location as well as to last the duration of my field school.
+Students will need to bring sufficient PPE (Personal Protective Equipment) for travel to and from the field school location as well as to last the duration of their field school, if required by their specific field program or it is the student’s preference to mask.
 The pre-program orientation will include information about PPE and other items students will need to bring to the field school.
 We recommend purchasing these supplies well in advance of the field school.

 COVID-19 Vaccination

-In order to participate in an IFR field school, students must provide proof of completion of a COVID-19 vaccine primary series and receive the most recent booster dose recommended for you by CDC, if eligible, prior to traveling to the field school destination.
+In order to participate in an IFR field school, students must complete a COVID-19 vaccine primary series and receive the most recent booster dose recommended for them by CDC, if eligible, prior to traveling to the field school destination.
 Booster shots should be received at least 14 days prior to departure.
 For recommendations and eligibility for booster shots for your age and health status, please consult the CDC website.

 Self-Evaluation